squillero/computer-sciences/Python/README.md

 ### Online

-The official Python's reference can be found at <[https://docs.python.org](https://docs.python.org)>
+The official Python's reference documentation can be found at <[https://docs.python.org](https://docs.python.org)>

 The web is full of free, high-quality resources.
 This is an incomplete, already outdated list: you should look for something like **"PYTHON FREE BEGINNERS"** on your favorite search engine.